earthai-tech/watex/docs/api_references.rst

 API Reference
 ===============

-This is the class and function reference of watex.
+This is the class and function reference of :code:`watex`.
 Please refer to the :ref:`full user guide <user_guide>` for further details, as the class and function raw specifications may not be enough to give full guidelines on their uses.